Executive Summary:

 Sugar, with its higher concentration of glucose and fructose, has a glycemic index rating of 65.
 The effect of sugar on blood sugar levels is one reason to reduce sugar consumption.
 Meanwhile, honey is lower on the glycemic index, with a rating of 61.

-Keep in mind that both sugar and honey’s glycemic index rating can vary slightly from one product to the next.
+Keep in mind that both sugar and honey’s glycemic index ratings can vary slightly from one product to the next.
 Many nutritional experts point to honey’s lower glycemic index as a good reason to substitute it for sugar.

 This means that it is possible to choose a sweetener that you can also feel good about.
 At Manukora, we like to think of our raw honey as a healthy indulgence due to its beneficial nutrient, unbeatable flavor profile, and uniquely satisfying creamy texture.